sudoalgorithm/android-dynamic-views/README.md

 Here is a demo video in action: [http://www.youtube.com/watch?v=4HeqyG6FDhQ](http://www.youtube.com/watch?v=4HeqyG6FDhQ).

+The state of the views is not saved for rotation.
+You'll need to work with onSaveInstanceState and onRestoreInstanceState.
+I left some notes in the code you can start with.

 Key methods and classes used
 ---
 TextWatcher, setVisibility, inflate, addView, removeView, animateLayoutChanges

-TODO
----
-State is not saved for rotation, maybe adding it later.